 No two individuals are the same.
 They may be alike, but they will not be the same.
 This is the main reason that there are conflicts between us.
 Moreover, every person has his own personality and characteristics.
 Everyone has his own style of working.
 Each individual has a certain temperament and work ethic.
 Because of all this it is crucial to know how to deal with bad-tempered employees.

 Many studies have shown that employees face various interpersonal conflicts at work.
-This is mainly due to bad temper.
+This is mainly due to a bad temper.
 There are various employees who have bad tempers.
-They encourage unnecessary drama, create tension, and do not show cooperation.
+They encourage unnecessary drama, create tension and do not show cooperation.
 Hence, they are even referred to as problematic employees.

 We are sure you must have come across a problematic employee at least once in your life.
 Didn’t you?